Bibek-Repository/repo-4/NumPy_Random/readme.md

 rand() : It will generate random floats from 0 to 1 randint() : It takes two parameter one for the range and the other for the size choice() : It will generate random value from an array.
 It can also return an array, size parameter will determine the size of array it returns.

+Seaborn is a library that uses Matplotlib to plot graphs.
+It will be used to visualize random distributions. pip install seaborn is used to install the seaborn library.
+Distplot stands for distribution plot.
+It is depreciated in python 3. displot() method can be used instead.
+It takes an array as input and plots a curve corresponding to the distribution of points in the array.
+That means how to points in array are distributed is shown in the curve through the plot. hist=False will remove the histogram from the plot.